 4. Purposes for which we process personal data

-We process personal data to support the Chessington School’s operation as an independent boarding school for boys aged 13-18, and in particular for:
+We process personal data to support the Chessington School’s operation in particular for:

 - The selection and admission of pupils;